vygr/ChrysaLisp/README.md

 regardless, at the Lisp command prompt.
 This Lisp has a C-Script 'snippets' capability to allow mixing of C-Script compiled expressions within assignment and function calling code.
-An elementary optimise pass exists for these expressions and more will be done shortly.
+An elementary optimise pass exists for these expressions.
 Both the virtual assembler and C-Script compiler are written in Lisp, look in the *sys/code.inc*, *sys/func.inc*, *sys/x64.inc*, *sys/arm.inc* and *sys/vp.inc* for how this is done.
 Some of the Lisp primitives are constructed via a boot script that each instance of a Lisp class runs on construction, see *class/lisp/boot.inc* for details.
 The compilation and make environment, along with all the compile and make commands are created via the Lisp command line tool in *cmd/asm.inc*, again this auto runs for each instance of the `lisp` command run from the terminal.
 You can extend this with any number of additional files, just place them after the lisp command and they will execute after the *cmd/asm.inc* file and before processing of stdin.

 Don't get the idea that due to being coded in interpreted Lisp the assembler and compiler will be slow.
-A full cleaned system build from source, including creation of a full recursive pre-bound boot image file, takes on the order of 2 seconds on a 2014 MacBook Pro !
-Dev cycle `(make)` and `(remake)` under 1 second.
-It ain't slow.
+A fully cleaned system build from source, including creation of a full recursive pre-bound boot image file, takes on the order of 2 seconds on a 2014 MacBook Pro !
+Dev cycle `(make)` and `(remake)` under 0.5 seconds.
+It ain't slow !

 You can enable a guard page memory allocator if chasing a buffer overrun bug.
 Look in the *sys/heap/heap.vp* file alloc function and enable the guard page